TreeLoRA: Efficient Continual Learning via Layer-Wise LoRAs Guided by a Hierarchical Gradient-Similarity Tree

 \subsection{Comparison of FLOPs and Parameter Complexity}

-We include a comparison using \emph{LLaMA-2-7B-Chat} as an example for training a single token on the 10th task, as shown in Table~\ref{tab:flops-parameter-complexity}.
+To further compare the FLOPs of different methods, we include a comparison using \emph{LLaMA-2-7B-Chat} as an example for training a single token on the 10th task, as shown in Table~\ref{tab:flops-parameter-complexity}.
 Here, $m$ and $n$ denote the dimensions of the transformer's parameter matrix, $r$ is the LoRA rank, and $N$ is the number of tasks.
 While TreeLoRA introduces a tree structure to capture task relationships, the additional overhead for tree maintenance is minimal compared to the overall training cost.